adaltas/node-nikita/src/chown.coffee.md

 *   `err`
     Error object if any.
 *   `modified`
-    Number of files with modified permissions.
+    Number of ownerships with modifications.

 # Example